Otago Exercises Monitoring for Older Adults by a Single IMU and Hierarchical Machine Learning Models: Methodology

 Time-domain and frequency-domain features were extracted from the seven channels (six original channels and one magnitude acceleration channel).
 The types of hand-crafted features are shown in Table~\ref{tab:features}.
 In total, 15 time-domain features and nine frequency-domain features were extracted from each channel, all implemented using TSFEL package \cite{barandas2020tsfel}.
-Additionally, the subject information was involved as meta-features, including the age, gender, weight, height, and health condition (sarcopenia, pre-sarcopenia, or no sarcopenia defined by EWGSOP1).
-The subject information was proved to bring additional recognition performance \cite{maekawa2011unsupervised}.
+Additionally, the subject information was included as meta-features, including the age, gender, weight, height, and health condition (sarcopenia, pre-sarcopenia, or no sarcopenia defined by EWGSOP1).
+In \cite{maekawa2011unsupervised}, it was found that the subject information had an added value for the recognition performance.

 Considering that some of the OEP exercises had to be performed with a certain order in the program (e.g. marching was always at the beginning of the OEP as a warm-up exercise), a feature named relative start time was extracted for each segment in stage 2: